pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/05_Search_Modifiers/README.md

 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------|-------------------------------------------------------------------------------------------------------|
 | [ChildrenCountAggregation](https://github.com/pimcore/generic-data-index-bundle/blob/1.x/src/Model/Search/Modifier/Aggregation/Tree/ChildrenCountAggregation.php)  | Tree related aggregation | Get children counts for given element IDs.                                                            |
 | [AssetMetaDataAggregation](https://github.com/pimcore/generic-data-index-bundle/blob/1.x/src/Model/Search/Modifier/Aggregation/Asset/AssetMetaDataAggregation.php) | Assets                   | Used for the filters in the asset grid to aggregate the filter options for supported meta data types. |

+## Search Modifier Implementation Details

+### Wildcard support

+For some search modifiers, wildcard support is available.
+Wildcards support the following characters:
+- `*` can be used to match any sequence of characters, regardless of length - for example "Car*" to find all items starting with "Car".
+- `?` can be used to match exactly one character - for example "Car?" to find all items starting with "Car" and having one more character.

 ## Add your own search modifier